 That’s when you can use conditional logic to set up alternate confirmations.
 It’s easy to do with our user-friendly online form builder.

 Let’s walk through an example in which we’re going to create an alternate confirmation that will only be sent to users who indicate that they have billing questions.

 With your form open in the WPForms form builder, click Settings » Confirmations in the lefthand menu.
 At the top, click on the Add New Confirmation button.

 Next, you’ll need to give your new confirmation a name.
 Users won’t see what you name it.
-It just needs to make sense for your internal organization process.
+It just streamlines your internal workflows.